 What Makes an Apology Work?

-But here’s where it gets interesting: Each Enneagram type naturally excels at some elements while completely botching others.
+Here’s where it gets interesting for Enneagram types: each type naturally excels at some of these components while completely botching others.

 The Apology Paradox